dinobronx/dataengzoomcamp/week2/commands.md

 this will create a yaml file
 `prefect deployment build ./parameterized_flow.py:etl_parent_flow -n etl2 --cron "0 0 * * *" -a`

-REMINDER: When creating deployment thru code, the path seems to be inferred ex.
-My current dir is flows/03_deployments/docker_deploy.py, when I run python docker_deploy.py under this dir it's gonna try to find the script on the root of docker But if my current dir is above flows and I run python flows/03_deployments/docker_deploy.py the flow run is gonna try to find the script in flows/03_deployments/docker_deploy.py path of docker

 running prefect deployment:
 `prefect deployment run etl-parent-flow/docker-flow -p "months=[4, 5]"`